Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 Which is emitted once per frame while the gesture is active.

-Where `PanDirection` is an enum with four values: `PAN_DIRECTION_LEFT`, `PAN_DIRECTION_RIGHT`, `PAN_DIRECTION_UP` and `PAN_DIRECTION_DOWN`.
+[`PanDirection`](@ref) is an enum with four values: `PAN_DIRECTION_LEFT`, `PAN_DIRECTION_RIGHT`, `PAN_DIRECTION_UP` and `PAN_DIRECTION_DOWN`.
 If the orientation was set to `ORIENTATION_HORIZONTAL`, only left and right can occur, and vice-versa for `ORIENTATION_VERTICAL`.

-The second argumnet is the current offset, that is, the distance between the current position of the cursor and the position at which the gesture was first recognized, in pixels.
+The second argument is the current offset, that is, the distance between the current position of the cursor and the position at which the gesture was first recognized, relative to the host widgets origin, in pixels.

 ```julia
 pan_controller = PanEventController(ORIENTATION_HORIZONTAL)